Ma Kelu: Life and works

-Ma Kelu is an artist who has always avoided the mainstream and has never compromised with it.
+Ma Kelu is an artist who "has always kept away from the mainstream and has never compromised, whether at home or abroad," said painter and critic Chen Danqing.
 Due to an unfortunate occurrence during Kelu's early years, he never received formal painting classes and was unable to afford proper drawing materials.
 Despite poverty, his family was very supportive and saved every penny to buy Kelu the necessary tools to paint.

 Ma Kelu moved to Beijing with his father in 1960 and entered primary school in 1961.
 In 1968, he entered the Beijing 23 Secondary School and started painting with Chan Fosheng as his teacher.
 In 1969, he got to know Wei Hai and Zhou Maiyou and together they discussed art.
 He was sent down to a village in 1970.
 He returned to Beijing in 1972 and worked in the Chaoyangmennei Restaurant, managed by the Food and Drinks Company of the Eastern District.
 In 1972-73, he met Zhang Wei, Li Shan, Shi Xixi, Zheng Ziyan, Bao Lean, Wei Hai, and Wang Aihe, and they regularly went out to paint together.
 In 1974, he worked in the mechanical maintenance group of the Food and Drinks Company.
 In the same year, he met Zhao Wenliang, Yang Yushu, and Shi Zhenyu, and his painting style was influenced by Wenliang and Yushu.
 He also participated in an underground art exhibition of what was to become the Wuming (No Name) Painters Group.
 The exhibition was held at the home of Zhang Wei (room 305, Fusuijing Building, Beijing).
 He then participated in the first and second public exhibitions of the Wuming Painters Group in Beijing in 1979 and 1981 respectively.
 He resigned from his work to become a freelance artist in September 1984.
 In early 1988, he traveled to Germany, Sweden, and Denmark.
 He settled in New York at the end of October.
-In 1989, he was offered a scholarship to study art at the Painting and Sculpting School in Main.
+In 1989, he was offered a scholarship to study art at the Painting and Sculpting School in Maine.
 In 1989 and 1990, he studied in the Arts Department, at Empire State College, State University of New York.
 He moved back to Beijing in 2006 and set up a studio in Beigao, the rural part of Beijing.
 Painting, precisely speaking, is where Ma Kelu's interest lies.
 He sees himself as a “growing artist,” who holds an open-minded and studious attitude with adaptive and creative abilities.